 Ascophyllum nodosum is found in the middle of its range in the British Isles, with populations in the north east Atlantic as far south as Portugal and extending north to the White Sea.
 Ascophyllum nodosum is unlikely to be affected by a short-term change of 5°C, as it was not damaged during the unusually hot summer of 1983 when the average temperature was 8.3°C higher than normal (Hawkins & Hartnoll, 1985).
 Ascophyllum nodosum can tolerate certain levels of exposure as they are regularly exposed to rapid and short-term variations in temperature.
 Both exposure at low tide or rising tide on a sun-heated shore involves considerable temperature changes, and during winter the air temperature may be far below freezing point.
 Growth of Ascophyllum nodosum has been measured between 2.5 and 35°C with an optimum between 10 and 17°C (Strömgren, 1977).
 Ascophyllum nodosum can be damaged by thermal pollution if the water temperature remains above 24°C for several weeks (Lobban & Harrison, 1997), and temperatures exceeding 27°C cause direct mortality (Keser et al., 2005).
-Water temperature is an excellent predictor of gamete release in Ascophyllum (Bacon & Vadas, 1991).
+Water temperature is an excellent predictor of gamete release in Ascophyllum nodosum (Bacon & Vadas, 1991).
 Consequently changes in temperatures could impact on gamete release.
 Investigations into the tolerance of Ascophyllum nodosum germlings from Norway, to temperatures between 7°C -17°C found that there was no difference in survival rates within the given range (Steen & Rueness, 2004).
 Germination of Ascophyllum nodosum has been recorded between the temperatures of 4°C - 23°C.

 Other species found within this biotope are probably tolerant of temperature changes at the benchmark level as they are widely distributed in the UK.
 The balance of interactions between fucoids and barnacles changes with geographical location.
 Warmer conditions further south than the British Isles favour greater penetration of barnacles into sheltered locations (Ballantine, 1961 cited in Raffaelli & Hawkins, 1996).
 Warmer conditions are also likely to favour Chthamalus spp. rather than Semibalanus balanoides although a change of species will not alter the function of the biotope.
-Those species which are mobile, such as the littorinids and Carcinus maenas have the opportunity to move away from areas if physical conditions become too harsh

-Sensitivity assessment.
-The characterizing species Ascophyllum nodosum is found in the middle of its habitat range in the British Isles.
-Although the range of these species can extend down to Portugal if the temperature changes are acute and occur over a short period leaving no time for acclimation then there could be some damage caused to the microalgae's.
+Those species which are mobile, such as the littorinids and Carcinus maenas have the opportunity to move away from areas if physical conditions become too harsh can extend down to Portugal if the temperature changes are acute and occur over a short period leaving no time for acclimation then there could be some damage caused to the microalgae's.
 However if the changes are more gradual then the algae may have time to acclimate which would not produce any significant negative impact.
 The benchmark scenario which is likely to cause the most stress to this biotope is an increase of 5°C for one month.
 The sensitivity assessment for this scenario gives both resistance and resilience a score of 'Medium'.
 Meaning that the biotope has a 'Medium' sensitivity to this pressure at the benchmark.